KeplerGO/k2flix/README.rst

 Citing
 ------
+This tool was created by Geert Barentsen at NASA's Kepler/K2 Guest Observer Office.
-If you use this tool in an academic publication, please include a citation.
+If this tool aided your research, please include a citation.
 The code has been registered in the Astrophysics Source Code Library [`ascl:1503.001 <http://ascl.net/code/v/1069>`_] and the preferred BibTeX entry is::

   @MISC{2015ascl.soft03001B,